Cura Per Profundum — Healing Through Depth

 Anger, anxiety, numbness, or overwhelm dominate your day.

-We encounter depth through disturbance: the sudden flare of anger, the weight of numbness, or the sense that you keep ending up back in the same place.
-These moments are not failures.
-They are pivot points, times when therapy can help you find your footing.
+We encounter depth through disturbance: sudden anger, the weight of numbness, or the sense that you keep ending up back in the same place.
+These moments are thresholds, times when therapy can help you find your footing and respond differently.

 ∴